jwolz/yajhfc/README.txt

 - Support for TCP/IP and named pipe virtual printer port
 - Support for default/override configuration in /etc/yajhfc
 - Several bug fixes
+- RPM and DEB packages for YajHFC are available now

 0.4.2a:
 Fix for a bug which caused settings not being saved when no old settings file exists.